d-mour/KnowledgeGrpahCourse/Practice/2025/Графы знаний/Хромов + Соколов + Байрамгулов/README.md

 This project implements a knowledge graph for **Brawl Stars**, a popular mobile game.
 The work includes ontology design, knowledge graph population, semantic data processing with RDFlib/OWLReady, and embedding generation for entities.

-The project follows the course requirements with all six required components:
+The project follows the course requirements with all five required components:

 | Component | File | Description |
 |-----------|------|-------------|